pramishacp/library-management-system-react/README.md

 ### RUN
 ```
 # npm install
-# Update .env.development with your backend url
+# Update .env.development with your backend url.
+Note: Your backend should be running in the background.
 # npm start
 ```
 ### Test